Charities 'struggling' as central budgets shrink

 And with six in 10 hit by local councils cuts, a majority of those polled felt they faced a riskier future.

-Many smaller organisations were also concerned about growing competition from larger charities and increased bureaucracy.'Act now'
+Many smaller organisations were also concerned about growing competition from larger charities and increased bureaucracy.

 Dan Corry, NPC's chief executive, said it was a "time of radical change for charities", coping with spending cuts and a rapidly changing landscape.